1ux/BasicColorLedControl/README.md

 [Graphic Source of the color circles](https://de.wikipedia.org/wiki/Datei:Synthese%2B.svg)

 If you drive only one pin of the RGB LED, you get the 3 basic colors.
+The other colours are obtained by mixing these basic colours.
 <p align="center">
   <img width="504" height="288" src="Figures/RGB_LED.svg">
 </p>